-Whether serving a hot meal from our mass feeding unit, clearing a home-site with our cleanup & recovery – after a wildfire or clearing mud from a home after a flood – and most importantly, providing spiritual care and emotional support to disaster survivors, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care and in a timely manner.
+Whether serving a hot meal from our mass feeding unit, clearing a home-site with our cleanup & recovery – after a wildfire or clearing mud from a home after a flood – and most importantly, providing spiritual care and emotional support to disaster survivors, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care in a timely manner.
 CSBDRM has more than 1,500 active, trained volunteers and a fleet of equipment ready for deployment at any moment.

 CSBDRM efforts are administered through the CSBC Evangelism & Missions Initiatives Team.
 At the time of a disaster, CSBDRM coordinates the deployment of volunteers and support equipment.
 Personnel listed on this page are ready to answer your questions.

 National efforts are coordinated through the North American Mission Board.

-Each year CSBC offers several training events to certify or recertify Disaster Relief volunteers in a number of specialties.
-Check the list below or click on the links to the right for information or to learn more about becoming a trained volunteer.
+Each year CSBC offers several events to train Disaster Relief volunteers in a number of specialties.
+Check the list below or click on the links at the right for information or to learn more about becoming a trained volunteer.